Wind River Indian Reservation: Crime on the reservation and media portrayals

-A decades-long study titled "Delinquency Among Wind River Indian Reservation Youth" showed that large amounts of the reservation's youth were charged with a variety of crimes.
-This study shows that from the years 1967–71, 1,047 juvenile cases were examined by the Court of Indian Offenses on the reservation.
-693 of the 1,047 cases dealt with delinquency, with 470 of these cases involving a young male defendant.
-The distribution of juvenile charges showed that 251 of 917 total charges involved alcohol-related crimes (public intoxication, minor in possession, and driving under the influence).

 In 2009, three young Native American girls (13, 14, and 15 years of age) were murdered on the reservation.
 They were found in the bedroom of a small home in Beaver Creek, which is a low-income tribal housing community.
 They had overdosed on methadone, a painkiller which is used to wean heroin addicts off of heroin.
-However, no one knows how they received the painkillers, which is why the coroner ruled their deaths homicides.
+No one knows how they received the painkillers, which is why the coroner ruled their deaths homicides.
 The reservation has a very thin police force, which led to the FBI being the lead investigators on the homicide.
 The reservation has six officers who are responsible for patrolling an area about the size of Rhode Island.
 Two teenage boys were arrested in connection with the girls' deaths.
 One boy had given them his grandmother's methadone, saying that the girls were already high and he wanted to help them, because they didn't want to go home and have their parents see them.

 In the early 21st century, the media reported problems of reservation poverty and unemployment, resulting in associated crime and a high rate of drug abuse.
 In 2012, The New York Times released an article titled "Brutal Crimes Grip an Indian Reservation".
 According to this article, written by Timothy Williams, an Iraq war strategy, "the surge", was used to attempt to fight crime, taking hundreds of officers from the National Park Service and other federal agencies.
 This had major success at other reservations, but on the Wind River Indian Reservation, violent crime increased by seven percent.
 In 2013, Business Insider produced a photo scrapbook and indicated locals refer to different streets by infamously violent American locations such as Compton near Los Angeles.

 The reservation was experiencing a methamphetamine crisis that has since been significantly reduced, even while addiction continues to be a problem.
 Other residents say the Wind River Indian Reservation is a more hopeful place than is often portrayed in press reports.